 The company also has an additional two wholly-owned properties in Mexico’s mining-friendly jurisdiction: Cumeral and La Tuna.
 Both projects are gold-bearing and are at different points in the exploration process.
-VVC’s Timmins Ontario, Canada project is a greenfield project and is the only Company project outside of Mexico.
+VVC Exploration’s Timmins project in Canada is a greenfield project and the only project outside of Mexico.

-VVC is led by a management team with a wealth of mining experience and is supported by a board of directors with significant influence in both the mining and financial industries.
-The management and board are also notably invested in the company, with the CEO, and certain other members of management and the BOD are top investors.
+VVC Exploration is led by a management team with a wealth of mining experience and is supported by a board of directors with significant influence in both the mining and financial industries.
+The management and board are also notably invested in the company, with the CEO, members of management and the board of directors listed as top investors.
 As a whole, the company has a tight share structure with over 90 million shares held by the top 25 investors.

 - Flagship property in mining-friendly jurisdiction of Mexico supported by existing infrastructure and available workforce.